Cisco Compliance Audit

 - STP root-port state

-- CDP/LLDP neighbor identity
+- CDP/LLDP neighbour identity

 - Hostname role parsing